 The frequency count opens a concordance – a new window with the sentences the word comes from.

-Lists of single-word and multi-word terms can be downloaded in formats allowing editing as well as importing into a CAT tool or terminology management software.
+Download results in formats allowing editing as well as importing into a CAT tool or terminology management software.

 In each language, a term can have a different format.
 In most situations, the requirement is for a term to be a noun phrase.
 For example, a term in English can be composed of nouns (N), adjectives (J) and also prepositions so the phrase should match one of these patterns N+N, N of N, J+N, J+J+N, J+N of N, J+N of J+N etc. while preposition + article + adjective is unlikely to be considered a term.